A Person of National Historic Significance...

 © Parks Canada

 Chief Kw’eh was a leader of the Dakelh people at Stuart Lake in the village of Nak’azdli.
-During his early life he distinguished himself as a warrior within a cycle of warfare between the Dakelh of Stuart Lake and the Chilcotin people to the south.
+During his early life he distinguished himself as a warrior within a cycle of warfare between the Dakelh of Stuart Lake and the Tsilhqot'in (Chilcotin) people to the south.
 In 1806, when Simon Fraser and his party arrived in Nak’azdli (Stuart Lake) to establish fur trade posts for the Northwest Company, Chief Kw’eh took on the role as fur trade chief, negotiating the new relationship between his people and the newcomers.
 This role continued after 1821 when the Hudson’s Bay Company became in charge.
 Chief Kw’eh’s success as an intermediary and diplomat helped create peaceful relations in the region and resulted in him becoming the key Aboriginal leader of a wide territory.
 He is remembered as “dreamer of the salmon,” and is thought to be still providing for his people by presiding over the salmon fishery from his burial place at the mouth of the Stuart River.